r-tiratira/BMEN509-Project/README.md

 - Sergiy Redko (30151178)
 - Romanard Tiratira (30142708)

+Topic: Develop a deep learning model to generate precise segmentation masks for brain tumours in MRI scans.

 ## Data

 For this project we used brain MRI dataset from kaggle.